-ALBERTA TRANSPORTATION GEOHAZARD ASSESSMENT PEACE REGION (PEACE RIVER DISTRICT) 2022 INSPECTION
+ALBERTA TRANSPORTATION AND ECONOMIC CORRIDORS GEOHAZARD ASSESSMENT PROGRAM PEACE REGION (PEACE RIVER DISTRICT) 2024 INSPECTION

+Site Number Location Name Hwy km

+PH045-1 North of Manning, AB Meikle River (Pile Wall) 35:08 26.2

+Legal Description UTM Co-ordinates

+SW7-94-22-W5M 11U E 467,581 N 6, 333,081

+Date PF CF Total

+Previous Inspection: 3-June-2022 11 4 44

+Current Inspection: 30-May-2024 11 4 44

+Road AADT: 1600 Year: 2024

+Rocky Wang, TEC Ken Froese, Thurber

+Inspected By: Robert Senior, TEC Erwin Kurz, TEC Tyler Clay, Thurber

-Site Number Location Name Hwy km PH045-1 North of Manr ing, AB AB Meikle River (Pile Wa 35:08 3 26.2 Legal Description UTM Co-ordinates SW7-94-22-W5M 11U E 467,581 581 N 6,333,081 Date ate PF CF Total Previous Inspection: 21-June-2017 7 4 4 28 Current Inspection: 3-June-2022 11 4 44 Road AADT: 133 30 Year: 2022 Inspected By: Rishi Adhikari, TRANSKen Froese, ThurberEd Szmata, TRANSMark Gallego, ThurberMax Shannon, TRANSErwin Kurz, TRANS er ber Report Attachments: Photographs ✓ Plans Plans 🗖 Mainte enance Items Primary Site Issue: Slope movement and erosion affecting highway and sideslope sideslope Dimensions: 115 m pile wall Date of Remediation: 2016: Install H-pile and lagging formwork to backfill behind and below existing cap beam with fillcrete; highway overlaid; new HTSC guardrail installed 2018: HTSC replaced by W-Beam guardrail Maintenance: 2011: Pitrun placed to repair erosion at drain and repair elephant trunk Frequent patching of voids behind cap beam Observations: Description Worsened?
-Pavement Distress Pile wall starting to pull away again - crack opening up against waler Slope Movement North slide graben starting to move (2022) and taking lagging wall with it.
-2 Erosion Erosion beneath wall and around drain pipes repaired; ✓ Seepage Pile wall voids repaired; subdrain pipe in lower portion of slope exposed and extended Bridge/Culvert Distress ✓ Other H-piles and timber lagging damaged by slope movement and pulling away from the waler • Instrumentation (as of Spring 2022): Inclinometers Inclinometers (SI-49, -50 and -51) within the cap beam remain operational.
-Cumulative pile head movements are currently 73 mm to 160 mm with rates of movement of 2.8 mm/year to 5.7 mm/year, which are similar to the previous few readings.
+Report Attachments: ⊠ Plans □Ма aintenance

+Primary Site Issue: Slope movement and erosion affecting highway and sideslope Dimensions: 115 m pile wall Date of Remediation: 2016: Install H-pile and lagging formwork to backfill behind and below existing cap beam with fillcrete; highway overlaid; new HTSC guardrail installed 2018: HTSC replaced by W-Beam guardrail Maintenance: 2011: Pitrun placed to repair erosion at drain and repair elephant trunk Until 2016: Frequent patching of voids behind cap beam Observations: Description Worsened? □ Pavement Distress Pile wall starting to pull away again - crack opened up against waler in 2022 ⊠ Slope Movement North slide graben starting to move (2022) and taking lagging wall with it.
+Lower slope movement commenced in 2024. $\boxtimes$ ⊠ Erosion Erosion beneath wall and around drain pipes repaired; ⊠ Seepage Pile wall voids repaired; subdrain pipe in lower portion of slope exposed and extended; only trace moisture observed ⊠ Bridge/Culvert Cracking concrete was noted in the catch basin with water ponding in the exposed guardrail post sleeves. $\boxtimes$ ⊠ Other H-piles and timber lagging damaged by slope movement and pulling away from the waler $\boxtimes$ Instrumentation (as of Fall 2024): Inclinometers Three slope inclinometers (SI-49, -50 and -51) within the cap beam remain operational.
+Cumulative pile head movements are currently 81 mm to 163 mm with rates of movement of 3.6 mm/year to 18.3 mm/year, which are similar to the previous few readings.
 Rate plots show steady movement at SI-49, accelerating trend at SI-50, and variable trend at SI-51 (but with overall steady trend) with no obvious long-term improvement from the 2016 repairs.
-Assessment:
+The new SI23-100 installed below the wall has shown 16 mm of deflection at about 6 m below ground surface.
+The current movement rate of 9 mm/year is slightly slower than the overall rate of 12 mm/year.
+There are indications of a deep zone of movement which would be below the piles.
+Additional readings are necessary to confirm the movement pattern within this zone.
+Piezometers The nested vibrating wire piezometers at SI23-100 have shown a trend of slowly increasing water levels over the last two years and indicate an upward flow gradient.
+The three vibrating wire piezometers installed along the upslope ditch also show an upward trend over the last year.